Mendolis/PSNativeDataStore/README.md

   - CreateObjectExample.ps1  - Creates/Loads a NDS object
   - TransformObject.ps1 - Turns a user created PSObject into a self-aware NDS Object!!!
-  - LoadPSScriptFromNDS - Creates a test script in the repository then loads into your session The script will announce when it is loaded
+  - LoadPSScriptFromNDS - Loads a into your session The script will announce when it is loaded

 I hope you find PSNativeDataStore as useful as it is easy.